South Africa Sports Volunteers

 Arriving at Cape Town Airport on your programme start date, you’ll be met by one of our friendly team, who will take you to your volunteer accommodation in Fish Hoek (around a 45 minute drive).
 You’ll be given a full orientation of the local area, so you can find your way to all the local amenities.
 The team will also discuss what sort of thing you can expect from the project, dos and don’ts, and how to keep safe – this is also a good opportunity for you to ask any questions.
 Afterwards, you’ll have a traditional evening meal, with a bit of chill out time in the evening before your first day at the school.

 You’ll be introduced to the teachers and children on your first day at the school.
 You'll get to observe and understand some of the lessons before getting stuck in or, if you're feeling confident, you can start teaching straight away.
-You’ll teach children from the ages of six to 18 years old (of varying degrees of sporting ability but all with heaps of enthusiasm) things like football, netball, tennis, rugby, and any other sports you and your colleagues can think of.
-In the afternoons, you'll get to plan and organise after school activities.
+You’ll teach children from the ages of 6 to 14 years old (of varying degrees of sporting ability but all with heaps of enthusiasm) things like football, netball, cricket, rugby, and any other sports you and your colleagues can think of.
+In the afternoons, you'll get to plan and organise after school activities and attend sports matches.
 You’ll be living with other volunteers (not necessarily from the same project as you), and gain a better understanding of life in South Africa.
 This is a fantastically rewarding programme, where you’ll be helping children develop life skills and encourage them to grow through physical activity and the ambition, competitiveness, and team work that comes with it.

 Day in the life

-Your working hours at the school will be from 8am to 3pm Monday to Friday, with travel by public transport taking around 15 minutes each way (a ten minute bus ride from your accommodation to Simon's Town, then a five minute walk to the school - please budget 30R/£1.75 per day for travel to the school).
+Your working hours at the school will be from 8am to 3pm Monday to Friday, with travel by public transport taking around 15 minutes each way (a ten minute bus ride from your accommodation to Masiphumelele, or a quick, cheap Uber ride door to door- please budget 30R/£1.75 per day for travel to the school).
 On your first day you'll be introduced to the teachers and children and be shown round the school.
 You'll have the opportunity to jump straight in with teaching, or take some time to observe before being thrown in at the deep end!
 Once you've settled in, you'll spend your days assisting with physical education lessons in the mornings and planning and carrying out after school activities in the afternoons.

 The school you'll be teaching at is a government-funded school, but is in a deprived part of South Africa, and is seriously under-resourced, so teaching volunteers are highly regarded and are always made to feel incredibly welcome.
 The children you'll be teaching are all bright and enthusiastic, and usually have a million and one questions for our volunteers - so be prepared!